Zainabfaima9/pneumonia-detection-cnn-app/README.md

 Diagnostic imaging is only as fast as the specialists available to read it — and in many parts of the world, that's the real bottleneck, not the equipment.
 As a Medical Imaging Technology student, I wanted to understand, hands-on, whether AI could meaningfully close that gap: not replacing a radiologist's judgment, but giving frontline healthcare workers a fast, first-pass signal when one isn't immediately available.

-This project is also a personal marker of the direction I want to take my career — staying rooted in clinical imaging while building the technical fluency to eventually design AI tools that are actually usable in the settings that need them most.
+This project is also a personal marker of the direction I want to take my career — staying rooted in clinical imaging while building the technical fluency to eventually design AI tools that are actually usable  in the settings that need them most, and to understand the healthcare systems and management decisions that determine whether they get used at all .
 ---

 ## What it does